tairasoul/YADMB/addon-docs.md

 // If you're caching song data, end it with -song-data.
 // If you're caching a queued item's data, end it with -queued-pager-data.
 // If you're caching an individual track's data (trackPager), end it with -track-pager-data.
+// Or, if you wish to cache all types of data on any initial request for a track, don't end it with -___-data.
+// This does mean that the first time that data gets requested, it'll take longer, but it means that any subsequent requests for the data will be very quick.
 // This way no data ends up overlapping. const data = await cache.get("service-name", "song-id")
 ```